 Your cardiologist needs to know the risks of non-cardiac surgery.
 If your tumor needs emergency surgery, heart evaluation will be limited to what is feasible.
 If you have coronary artery disease, its stability needs to be established.
 Serious heart disease requires treatment before cancer surgery.

 When cancer surgery is a viable option, its risk should be known.
 For example, breast, endocrine, reconstructive, gynecologic and minor urologic operations are considered low risk.
 Abdominal and urologic operations are considered intermediate risk.

 Finding a Cardio-Oncology Specialist

 Cancer treatments have improved greatly in recent years.
 This makes it likely that more surviving patients will develop heart disease later in life.
 The demand for cardio-oncologists is only going to grow if this happens.

-At the Temple Heart and Vascular Institute, we have a Cardio-Oncology Program at Temple University Hospital and at Jeanes Hospital, located next to Fox Chase Cancer Center.
+At the Temple Heart and Vascular Institute, we have a Cardio-Oncology Program at Temple University Hospital and at Temple University Hospital – Jeanes Campus, located next to Fox Chase Cancer Center.
 This program manages patients who have heart disease and cancer, or who are at risk of developing heart disease due to cancer therapy.